milocortes/macro_regiones_EDIAM/docs/economicImpact.rst

   L
   >> array([[1.25412541, 0.330033  ],[0.2640264 , 1.12211221]])

-Asumamos que las estimaciones de las estimaciones de insumos directos del sector 3 son:
+We assume that input demand for sector 3 is given by:

 * :math:`a_{13}=0.30`
 * :math:`a_{23} = 0.18`

-y que se espera que el sector 3 produzca un nivel de 100,000 por año.
+and in this example we estimate that sector 3 will produce at a level of 100,000 units per year.

-De manera que :math:`\bar{x}_3 = 100000`
+Such that :math:`\bar{x}_3 = 100000`

 .. math::
   \Delta \mathbf{f}= \begin{bmatrix}